taihen/taihen.github.io/content/posts/mcp-ripestat-announcement.md

 - Open
   - Terminal and login to a BGP router, start looking at your AS routing snapshot
-  - RIPEstat and some looking glass services from most known providers
+  - RIPEstat and some looking glass services from most known providers, to get their perspective on the situation
 - Navigate through menus to find the right tool
 - Fill out forms with IP addresses or ASNs
 - Copy/paste results between browser windows and terminal
-- Repeat for every piece of related data you need
+- Repeat for every piece of related data you need plus some notes for context.
 - Try to correlate everything manually

 **The New Way:**